cammdu/crystal-toolbox/README.md

 6. Making a mask in Python and applying it to the dataset
 7. Mdx2
 - NeXpy
+- Plotting rocking curves
 - Making a mask in Mdx2 and applying it to the dataset
-- Plotting rocking curves
+  - Dividing reciprocal space into voxels
 8. Altering .h5 files to NexusFormat